bennyhuo/PortableAndroidHandler/README.md

 ## Usage

-It has been deployed to jCenter.
+It has been deployed to mavenCentral:

 ```
-implementation("com.bennyhuo.java:portable-android-handler:0.3")
+implementation("com.bennyhuo:portable-android-handler:1.0")
 ```

 First you should setup your own looper thread like what Android does in `ActivityThread`: